cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/configure-api.md

 1. Use the [View ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api/view#view-a-specific-ruleset) method to get the rules already associated with the phase ruleset where you want to deploy the Managed Ruleset.
 1. Use the [Update ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api/update) method to add a rule to the phase ruleset deploying the Exposed Credentials Check Managed Ruleset.
 Make sure you include the existing rules in the phase ruleset in your `PUT` request.

-For more information on deploying a Managed Ruleset, check [Execute a Managed Ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/managed-rulesets/execute-managed-ruleset).
+For more information on deploying a Managed Ruleset, check [Deploy a Managed Ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/managed-rulesets/deploy-managed-ruleset).

 ## Configure an override for the Exposed Credentials Check Managed Ruleset